Categories

 What is unexplained infertility?

 Infertility is the inability to conceive even after one year of unprotected intercourse.
-Doctors evaluate the reasons for infertility on several parameters including assessment of the semen, ovulation, health of the fallopian tubes, and the ovarian reserve.
-However, in approximately 15-30% of cases, everything seems normal on standard evaluations but fertility still remains elusive.
+Doctors evaluate the reasons for infertility on several parameters, including assessment of the semen, ovulation, health of the fallopian tubes, and the ovarian reserve.
+However, in approximately 15-30% of cases, everything seems normal on standard evaluation, but fertility remains elusive.
 This is called unexplained infertility.

 Endometriosis results in an altered state of immunity and inflammation that can make it difficult for the embryo to survive.
 Therefore, recurrent early miscarriages can also be an indication of silent endometriosis.